Our Approach to Materials and Making

 Coloured Gemstones

 Coloured stones are where supply chains get long and provenance gets murky.
-Our response has been to work directly with cutters, dealers and small-scale miners we know personally โ€” and to be honest about which countries we source from and why.
+Our response has been to work directly with cutters, dealers and small-scale miners, many we know personally.

 Australia

-Queensland and New South Wales sapphires, Argyle pink diamonds (from the now-closed Kimberley mine), opals, and other Australian-mined coloured stones.
+Queensland and New South Wales sapphires, Argyle pink diamonds (from the now-closed Kimberley mine), opals, pearls, and other Australian-mined coloured stones.

 Sri Lanka